JustinLove/junkyard_wars/README.md

 ### Units

+Units with weapons retain them, so you may need to hold fire if you want all the metal from a live target.

 - Basic Combat Fab is the Junkyard Dog - a cheap scavenger
 - Advanced Combat Fab is a basic builder designed for heavy fire situations - a commander in all but uber cannon and death weapon.
-- Inferno has a powerful short-range lathe for mopping up an enemy base and quickly mining metal spots  You may need to use hold-fire if you want to use it on live targets.
+- Inferno has a powerful short-range lathe for mopping up an enemy base and quickly mining metal spots.
+- Vanguard has heavy reclaim tool; you won't like the power bill, but it usually doesn't need to operate for long.
 - Firefly has a very weak lathe for picking up small rocks and trees
-- Gunship has a moderate lathe for reclaim raiding; it still has a weapon for dealing with large groups, so you may need to hold fire if you want all the metal.
+- Gunship has a moderate lathe for reclaim raiding.
 - Sunfish has a basic relaim tool; the effect direction may be off since it doesn't have a turret.

 ## Planned Features